 Appreciation is a direct opposite of depreciation, a decrease in the value of an asset over time.
 Most assets can either appreciate or depreciate.
 However, assets with a finite useful lifespan (e.g., machinery and equipment) are more prone to depreciation rather than appreciation.
 On the other hand, assets such as financial assets and real estate are expected to appreciate rather than depreciate.

 Appreciation vs. Gain

 Appreciation is often confused with gain.
 Both terms are related to an increase in an asset’s value.
 The main difference between the two is that the former is not a realized increase in the asset’s value.
-When an asset whose value increased is sold, a company recognizes a gain.
+When an asset whose value has increased is sold, a company recognizes a gain.